hjkng/audiogenX/rebuttal.md

 ## Response to Reviewer 81aq
 We sincerely appreciate your valuable feedback and time for reviewing this paper.
-For the concerns you bring up, we would like to address them as follows.
+For the concerns you bring up, we would like to address them as follows:

 ### Weakness 1: Scenario of AudioGenX.
 Thank you for pointing this out.
 Explaining generated audio brings benefits in several cases: 1)  AudioGenX increases awareness of the impact of each input part, helping us ensure that the model focuses on the correct aspects of the text.
 2) Explanations provide insight for users to plan the next prompting strategy when the previous audio generation is not satisfied.
 3) When the user wants to edit the audio to amplify/suppress the impact of certain textual input, the importance may serve as the actionable information to decide how much to adjust the related weight involving the edition.
 Please refer to the attached pdf where the figure of the above scenario is described.